typhillips/cat_and_mouse/README.md

 ## Controls
 Move the cat using the arrow keys
-'m' to mute or unmute sound (not currently functional)
+'m' to mute or unmute sound
 'q' to quit

 ## Settings